Public transport in Athens: Second-hand buses (2021-2025)

-Owned by OSY and its predecessors

 Athens public transportation statistics

 The average amount of time people spend commuting with public transit in Athens, for example to and from work, on a weekday is 71 min.
 16% of public transit riders, ride for more than 2 hours every day.
 The average amount of time people wait at a stop or station for public transit is 18 min, while 34% of riders wait for over 20 minutes on average every day.
 The average distance people usually ride in a single trip with public transit is 6.8 km, while 13% travel for over 12 km in a single direction.